 My colleague suggested that if I am buying in Wolverton I should carry out a Neighbourhood, Planning and Local Amenity Search.
 What does it cover?

 This is a search is occasionally included in the estimate for your Wolverton conveyancing searches.
 It is not a small report of about 40 pages, listing and setting out important information about Wolverton around the property and the people living there.
 It includes an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the local Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average House Prices, Crime details, Wolverton Education with maps and statistics, Local Amenities and other useful information regarding Wolverton.

-The deeds to our property can not be found.
-The conveyancers who did the conveyancing in Wolverton 10 years ago no longer exist.
-What are my next steps?
+Despite weeks of looking the Title Certificate and documents to our property are lost.
+The conveyancers who dealt with the conveyancing in Wolverton 10 years ago are no longer around.
+What do I do?

 In today’s world there are duplicates made of almost everything, and your lawyer will know precisely where to look for all the relevant documentation so you can buy or sell your house without a hitch.
 If copies are not available, your solicitor can put in place insurance or indemnities against future claims on the premises.